Safe Output Regulation of Coupled Hyperbolic PDE-ODE Systems: Introduction

 Control Barrier Functions (CBFs) have emerged as a powerful tool for safe control design, as introduced in \cite{Ames2016}, where system states are constrained to remain within a designated safe region by ensuring the non-negativity of an appropriately constructed CBF.
 To enforce this constraint within the closed-loop system, CBF-based control strategies are typically combined with a quadratic program (QP) safety filter, which overrides potentially unsafe nominal control inputs to generate safe control actions.
 High relative degree CBFs have been further developed in \cite{2016Nguyen}, \cite{2019Xiao}, and \cite{2021Xiao}, after the presence of non-overshooting control design techniques in \cite{KrsticBement2006}.
 Based on the tools developed in \cite{KrsticBement2006}, mean-square stabilization of stochastic nonlinear systems toward an equilibrium on the barrier was achieved in \cite{Li2020Mean}, and prescribed-time safety (PTSf)---which guarantees safety over a user-specified finite time horizon---was proposed in \cite{Abel2023}.

 However, safe control of PDE systems remains largely underexplored.
 The first result in this area was presented in \cite{Koga2023Safe}, which proposed a CBF-based boundary control scheme for a Stefan model involving parabolic PDEs with actuator dynamics.
-The safe regulation of the hyperbolic PDEs was proposed in \cite{supp}.
-Yet, these approaches assume full-state availability and do not address output-feedback scenarios with external disturbances.
-Designing observer-based output-feedback safety controllers is challenging even for disturbed ODE systems, as ensuring safety in the presence of state estimation errors and external disturbances requires significant enhancements to the robustness of the CBF framework.
-These challenges become even more pronounced in PDE systems, making the development of output-feedback safe PDE control a highly nontrivial and largely open research problem.
+Adaptive safe control for hyperbolic PDEs was proposed in \cite{supp}.
+Yet, these approaches address full-state control but do not address output regulation in the presence of unmeasured states and external disturbances.